 Controllers with relays that turn on or off can be grouped in PID controllers, and threshold or on/off controllers.

-PID (Proportional, Integral, Derivative) based control gives you the capability to learn to control virtually any system in an optimal way, to minimize overshoot and delay, switching on and off at the right time.
-It is perfect for keeping temperature constant with minimal fluctuation.
+PID (Proportional, Integral, Derivative) based control gives you the capability to learn to control virtually any system optimally, to minimize overshoot and delay, switching on and off at the right time.
+It is perfect for keeping the temperature constant with minimal fluctuation.

 Threshold controllers in contrast are relatively dumb and switch on or off depending on set temperature thresholds.
 The remainder of this article will focus on threshold controllers.